Dipsingh/dipsingh.github.io/_posts/2025-05-24-HighSpeed-PacketClassification.md

 ---
 layout: post
-title: Notes on Packet Classification: Tries, TCAMs, and Other Detours
+title: Notes on Packet Classification- Tries, TCAMs, and Other Detours
 ---

 > "We are drowning in information but starved for knowledge." - _John Naisbitt